 Sliders do need to be added with care.
 If they’re not designed well, they might detract from the overall presentation of your website.
 This means that the quality of your text and of the image you choose need to be on the same level.

-Before you make a decision about your web page, make sure to weigh your options and consider if a slider is ideal for the product you are trying to sell or the message you want to get across.
+Before you make a decision about your web page, make sure to check latest web design trends to weigh your options and consider if a slider is ideal for the product you are trying to sell or the message you want to get across.

 Sliders can hurt SEO and conversion rates if used improperly.
 They store more information and have a longer load time, which slows your pages down.
 Sliders often don’t transition well to mobile, which limits a segment of website visitors.
 Sliders can also cause web pages to crash, which won’t go over well with users.
 That’s why it’s important to not overwhelm your website with too many sliders.

 It’s believed that visitors to the site will ignore sliders, in a similar way that they do with embedded videos.
 If they’re used as one of several methods, they’re viewed as unnecessary while using up space that could better present information elsewhere.